bit-mx/saloon-logger-plug-in/README.md

 ## Usage

 ### Step 1: Apply the Traits
-To enable traceability, add the `HasLogging` trait to your connector and the `RequestHelper` trait to your request.
+To enable traceability, add the `HasLogging` trait to your connector and the `ProvidesDefaultBody` trait to your request.

 Connector example: